Last Updated on

 - 100-night, risk-free in-home trials

-- Lifetime warranties are becoming more common
+- better warranties – lifetime & 20-year warranties are becoming more common

 The Downside (Kinda)

-To eliminate this concern, almost every online mattress company offers a 100-night no risk free trial.
+To eliminate this concern, almost every online mattress company offers a 100-night no-risk free trial.
 If you decide you don't want the mattress, most companies will pick the mattress up from your home – and you pay nothing.

 Think about it: 100 nights is more than enough time to decide if a mattress works for you.
 It's also 99.8 days longer than you'll spend on a mattress before you buy it from a store… just sayin'.